Surajkumar4-source/SLURM_Advanced_Resource_Reservation_Implementation/README.md

 ### Step 3: Write a Job Script:
-  -Next, we will create a job script that runs on the reserved partition.
+  - Next, we will create a job script that runs on the reserved partition.
 This script prints numbers from 1 to 1000 with a sleep interval of 4 seconds between each print.

 ```yml
 root@controller:/home/dhpcsa/slurm-21.08.8/build# nano newscript.sh